 The bear and the bad touch.

 I wanted to show those girls what happened.
-Show him he was moving.
+Show them he was moving.
 Tell on him.
 Tell on Gund for what he was doing.
 How, with his tiny little fuzzy Gund hands, he was touching me.
 As I slept.
 I could feel his fuzzy nubs rooting around where nobody else was supposed to be.
 That’s why I woke up.
 And he was smiling.
 And mom said nobody was supposed to touch me there.
 And I ran downstairs.
 And I broke the circle and screamed and screamed.
 And I ran.

 I’m getting confused again.